sciku1/r53-dyndns2/README.md

 ## Purpose

 This is a simple implementation of dyndns2 protocol using AWS Lambda + Route 53, deployed using SST.
 It's very basic, but if you own a domain name and are using a dns provider that does not support dyndns2 protocol or [previously supported and does not anymore](https://support.squarespace.com/hc/en-us/articles/17131164996365-About-the-Google-Domains-migration-to-Squarespace#toc-does-squarespace-support-dynamic-dns--ddns--) this can be a good option.
+In theory, this should work with any client that supports dyndns2.
+If not, please file an issue.

 ### Requirements